 - are elderly

-- have low muscle mass, poor muscle strength, or lack agility (these conditions make you more likely to fall)
+- have low muscle mass or poor muscle strength, or lack agility and have poor balance (these conditions make you more likely to fall)

-- walk or do other activities in snow, on ice, or that require a lot of forward momentum, such as in-line skating and skiing
+- walk or do other activities in snow or on ice, or do activities that require a lot of forward momentum, such as in-line skating and skiing

 - have an inadequate intake of calcium or vitamin D